 Why the GR20 Earned the Title of Europe's Toughest Long-Distance Trail

 The GR20 (Grande Randonnée 20) was rated Europe's hardest trail by outdoor magazine consensus long before its current visibility on YouTube and social media.
-Unlike the Tour du Mont Blanc or the Camino de Santiago, the GR20 does not follow valley paths — it stays high, often above 2,000 m, scrambling over polished granite slabs with fixed chains on the most exposed sections.
+Unlike the Tour du Mont Blanc or the Camino Francés, the GR20 does not follow valley paths — it stays high, often above 2,000 m, scrambling over polished granite slabs with fixed chains on the most exposed sections.
+The main route tops out at the Brèche de Capitellu (2,225 m), and the optional side trip to Monte Cinto (2,706 m), Corsica's highest summit, adds a strenuous half-day from Asco Stagnu.

 The 2015 rockfall in the Cirque de la Solitude permanently rerouted Stages 5 and 6 around the canyon rather than through it.
 The new variant adds distance but eliminates the fixed-chain rappel that killed three hikers in that incident.
 As of 2026, the official GR20 route follows this safer alternative and is clearly signposted from the Refuge de Ciottolu di i Mori.

-GR20 Route Overview: North to South in 15 Stages
+GR20 Corsica Route Overview: North to South in 15 Stages

 The standard north-to-south direction is recommended because prevailing Corsican wind blows from the north, keeping it at your back rather than in your face.
 Most hikers complete the route in 14 to 16 days depending on pace and weather delays.
 The northern half (Stages 1–7) is significantly harder than the southern half, with more scrambling, higher passes and fewer bailout options.